 I use apple cider vinegar (or ACV) all the time for digestive support and it almost always works.
 If I’m having indigestion or especially heartburn or acid reflux this one is a big help.
 I put 1 tsp-1 tbsp in a glass of water and drink it.
 For me it usually helps right away.

 Although it might seem counter-intuitive to drink something acidic for acid reflux, it’s actually helpful because heartburn is really caused by too little stomach acid…not too much.
 We’ve been looking at acid reflux all wrong and trying to get rid of acid with antacids which can hurt your digestion in the long run.
 You need digestive acids to help you break down foods (learn more about that here).

-Make sure you get apple cider vinegar that is raw and with the mother like Dynamic Health Laboratories Apple Cider Vinegar.
+Make sure you get apple cider vinegar that is raw and with the mother.
 This means that it is not heated or pasteurized and has the natural good bacteria and enzymes present that support healthy digestion.

 2. Activated Charcoal

 Activated charcoal has long been known as a great way to treat food poisoning or digestive upset.
 It is thought to be so effective in helping with indigestion because it contains porous chambers that trap and bind with unwanted chemicals and gasses which are then flushed out through the digestive system.
 This is also why it’s good for hangovers!